dtonhofer/prolog_notes/swipl_notes/about_continuations/README.md

 - Darrell Ferguson and Dwight Deugo
 - September 2001.

-This explores patterns in Scheme that employ `call-with-current-continuation`, not patterns in Prolog that use `reset/3`/`shift/1` but once one notices the relationship between `call-with-current-continuation` and `reset/3` that becomes less important.
+This explores patterns in Scheme that employ `call-with-current-continuation` (aka. `call/cc`), not patterns in Prolog that use `reset/3`/`shift/1` but once one notices the relationship between `call/cc` and `reset/3` that becomes less important.
 Plus it provides an excellent intro.

 ## Similarity to `throw`/`catch`